pagkly/Zed/Investopedia3/Tax Deed.md

 Tax Deed
 ## What Is a Tax Deed?

-The term “tax deed” refers to a legal document granting ownership of a property to a government body when the owner fails to pay any associated [property taxes](https://www.investopedia.com/terms/p/propertytax.asp).
-A tax deed gives the government agency the authority to sell the property to collect the [delinquent taxes](https://www.investopedia.com/terms/b/back-taxes.asp).
+The term “tax deed” refers to a legal document granting ownership of a property to a government body when the owner fails to pay any associated [[property taxes]](https://www.investopedia.com/terms/p/propertytax.asp).
+A tax deed gives the government agency the authority to sell the property to collect the [[delinquent taxes]](https://www.investopedia.com/terms/b/back-taxes.asp).
 Once sold, the property is then transferred to the purchaser.
 These transactions are called “tax deed sales” and are usually held at auctions.1 2

 ### Key Takeaways